SecureIdentityAlliance/osia/src/doc/_dataaccess.rst

    The request body should contain a list of attributes and their value, formatted as a json dictionary.

    :query object attributes: The attributes used to retrieve the UIN
-   :status 200: All UIN found, at least one, formatted as a json list.
+   :status 200: All UIN found (a json formatted list of at least one UIN)
    :status 401: Client must be authenticated
    :status 403: Service forbidden
    :status 404: No UIN found